MooersLab/bash-whisper-transcription/README.md

 ## Backup plan when in Python dependency hell

+Sometimes pip and conda mishandle the dependences of whisper.
+A fallback plan is to use whisper.cpp instead of Python.
+I have noticed that `whisper.cpp` much faster than the Python version.

 ### whisper from brew
-This script utilizes the whisper executable installed with homebrew rather than using python to import the whisper module.
+This script utilizes the whisper executable installed with homebrew rather than using Python to import the whisper module.

 ```bash
 whb()